-Please indicate which terms for which transfer students may enroll: (se elect all that apply)
+Please indicate which terms for which transfer students may enroll: (select all that apply)

-☑ Fall ☑ Spring
+☑ Fall ☑ Sprin g

-□ Winter ☑ Summer
+□ Winter ☑ Sumr mer

 D4.
-Transfer Applicants s Minimum Credits
+Transfer Applicants Minimum Credits

-Must a transfer applicant have or else must apply as an entering a minimum number of credits/courses on grant first-year student? completed No
+Must a transfer applicant have a minimum number of credits/courses completed or else must apply as an entering first-year student?

-If yes, what is the minimum nur it Time.